-Entity Enricher offers two enrichment strategies that control how LLM calls are orchestrated.
-Choosing the right strategy affects accuracy, speed, and cost.
+Entity Enricher offers three enrichment strategies that control how LLM calls are orchestrated.
+Choosing the right strategy affects accuracy, speed, and cost — and you usually do not choose: the default is automatic selection from the shape of your schema.

 From the simplest to the most powerful configuration.
 Each builds on the previous one.